 Ultrasound and magnetic resonance imaging (MRI) procedures use a “non-ionizing” form of radiation that is very different from x-rays.
-Ultrasound is commonly used during pregnancy, with no known cases of harm to an unborn baby from such a procedure.
+For this reason, ultrasound is commonly used during pregnancy, with no known cases of harm to an unborn baby from such a procedure.
 Though not used as often as ultrasound, the same is true of MRI.

 Radiography, fluoroscopy, computed tomography (CT) and nuclear medicine imaging exams all use x-rays to produce images.
 X-rays are an example of ionizing radiation.
-This type of radiation can be harmful when delivered in high quantities, but such quantities are seldom reached in medical examinations.
+This type of radiation can be harmful when delivered in high quantities, but such quantities are seldom reached in these types of medical imaging exams.
 Therefore, the potential risk is very small.
 Even so, it is important that your doctor knows you are pregnant when an x-ray, CT or nuclear imaging examination is being considered.
 Being aware of your pregnancy can help your doctor select the most appropriate imaging exam for your condition and keep your exposure to radiation as low as reasonably achievable to produce the necessary information.

 If you had an x-ray or CT exam after conception, but before you discovered you were pregnant, you should not be overly concerned.
-In fact, for exams that do not include the pelvis, the radiation dose that the baby (fetus) receives is much lower than the quantity of radiation the baby will receive from radiation that exists naturally in the environment.
+In fact, imaging exams that do not include the pelvis will delivery very little radiation to the baby or fetus.
+The amount is less than the baby would receive from radiation that exists in our natural environment.
 Every pregnant woman is exposed to radiation in small quantities every day from their natural environment.